The Most Fun You Can Have Dying: Plot

-Sylvie is clearly troubled and we discover that she has suffered a miscarriage, the father being someone she had known sometime before Michael.
-Whilst travelling across Germany in a car Sylvie and Michael start playfighting, Sylvie then takes the wheel and unexpectedly wrenches the wheel causing them to deliberately crash.
+Sylvie is clearly troubled and we discover that she has recently suffered a miscarriage, the father being someone she had known sometime before Michael.
+Whilst travelling across Germany in a car, Sylvie and Michael start play-fighting, Sylvie then takes the wheel and unexpectedly wrenches the wheel causing them to deliberately crash.

 Michael awakes in a German hospital to find Sylvie is dead and that he is to be arrested for fraud for his theft in New Zealand.
 He is also under suspicion for having caused the death of Sylvie.
 Michael is grief-stricken at Sylvie's death and later awakes to find David next to him who has flown from New Zealand to take him home.
 A sympathetic German doctor refuses to let the police arrest Michael and hints that he has to the morning to escape.

 A seriously ill Michael and David flee the hospital and agree to one final session of partying before returning to New Zealand.

-Michael and David travel to Monaco and dress up formally to gamble in a casino.
+The pair travel to Monaco and dress up formally to gamble in a casino.
 Michael persuades David to risk all their money on the roulette table and they end up winning hundreds of thousands of Euros.
 They return to their hotel with the intention of returning to New Zealand the next day.
 A critically ill Michael instead sneaks out of the hotel, leaving behind a note for the sleeping David and his father and travels to Venice.

 In Venice Michael stares lovingly at a photo of his mother - taken in the same spot in Venice, and takes an overdose of his cancer drugs, washed down with copious amounts of wine.
 Michael dies looking out on a stunning Venice, leaving this world on his own terms.